 The clave is then heard twice on the second measure (beats 6 and 7).

 The clave pattern for Son differs slightly from the one for Rumba.
 But before we delve into the difference, what is Son?

 🎶 What is Son

-Son is a traditional ballroom dance that originated from Cuba in the early 20th century.
-It has a slower pace than salsa and is executed across different spectrum.
-Indeed, we have the circular motion that is so typical of this dance.
-Or the forward/backward motions that are executed on multiple 8 beat counts.
-Which is different from salsa that tend to have half the 8-count executed forward and the other half backward.
-Son also integrates side moves executed over full 8 counts.
+Son is a traditional ballroom dance originating from Cuba in the early 20th century.
+It has a slower pace than salsa and is executed across different spectrums.
+Indeed, we have the circular motion typical of this dance, or the forward/backward movements that are executed on multiple eight-beat counts.
+This differs from salsa, which tends to have half the 8-count executed forward and the other half backward.
+Son also integrates side moves performed over the complete eight counts.

 🎶 How is it counted?

-On the 3 2 clave on Son we can hear the clave 3 times on the first measure.
-On the 1st beat, the & between the 2nd and 3rd beat and the 4th beat.
+On the 3 2 clave we can hear the clave three times on the first measure.
+On the 1st beat, the & between the 2nd and 3rd beat, and the 4th beat.
 Then twice on the second measure, on the 6th and 7th beat.